joshbegley/nyt-latest/previous.md

 `The grisly allegations have sparked debate over some of the country’s most explosive issues, including race, gender-based violence and farm ownership.`\
 https://nytimes.com/2024/10/02/world/africa/south-african-farmers-black-women-pigs.html

-**Doorman Accused of Stealing Nearly $500,000 From Retired Teacher**\
+**Her Pension Checks Vanished.
+The Doorman Stole Them, Prosecutors Say.**\
-`A doorman at a building near Columbia University was charged with defrauding a 91-year-old former resident while she lived in a nursing home.`\
+`A doorman at a building near Columbia University was charged with taking nearly $500,000 from a 91-year-old former resident while she lived in a nursing home.`\
 https://nytimes.com/2024/10/02/nyregion/nyc-doorman-steals-money-from-teacher.html

 **Tiny Love Stories: ‘She Literally Ran From the Room’**\